Ushisha/meditaion-timer/README.md

 # Sound Meditation Timer

-This is a meditation/anbient sound app. <br/>
+This is a meditation timer app.<br/>
-Allow users to pick the time and also different anbient sound to meditate on.
+Allow users to pick the time and also different ambient sounds to meditate on. <br/>
+It is built with pure vanilla Javascript.

 ## Screenshot